Wladefant/Android-app-README-Template/BLANK_README.md

 - How does it work?
 - Who will use this repo or project?
 - What is the goal of this project?

+## Contributing

+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+Whether you're helping us fix bugs, improve the docs, or spread the word, we'd love to have you as part of the Gatsby community!